Bombing of Normandy

-Although liberation was well worth the cost, for some families who lived through the war, it was the arrival and passage of British and American forces that was the most traumatizing experience.
+Although liberation from German occupation was welcomed by French civilians in Normandy, for some who lived through the war, it was the arrival and passage of British and American forces that was the most traumatizing experience.
 According to Christophe Prime, "It was profoundly traumatic for the people of Normandy.
 Think of the hundreds of tons of bombs destroying entire cities and wiping out families.
 But the suffering of civilians was for many years masked by the over-riding image, that of the French welcoming the liberators with open arms."